-CHATTANOOGA, Tenn., Nov.
-9, 2011 /PRNewswire/ -- Covenant Transportation Group, Inc. (NASDAQ/GS: CVTI) announced today financial and operating results for the quarter ended September 30, 2011.
+CHATTANOOGA, Tenn., Oct.
+25 /PRNewswire-FirstCall/ -- Covenant Transportation Group, Inc. (Nasdaq: CVTI) announced today financial and operating results for the third quarter ended September 30, 2010.

-"Our asset-based operating ratio (operating expenses, net of fuel surcharge revenue, as a percentage of freight revenue) increased approximately 500 basis points to 98.9%, excluding the impact of the non-cash goodwill impairment charge.
+"Our focus on cost control and efficiency continued to provide positive results in certain controllable cost items.
+Our asset-based operating ratio (operating expenses, net of fuel surcharge revenue, as a percentage of freight revenue) improved approximately 420 basis points to 93.9%.

 Management Discussion—Non-Asset Based Brokerage Operations

-Mr. Parker offered the following comments concerning Covenant Transport Solutions, Inc. ("Solutions"), the Company's freight brokerage subsidiary: "Our brokerage subsidiary operating income increased in the third quarter of 2011 compared to the 2010 quarter.
-For the quarter, Solutions' total revenue decreased 27.0%, to $6.8 million from $9.3 million in the same quarter of 2010.
-This decrease in revenue related primarily to the termination of certain agent and customer relationships during 2010, which had contributed lower margin revenue during the 2010 period.
-Solutions' net revenue (total revenue less purchased transportation) for the quarter increased 33.5% compared to the 2010 quarter.
-Our gross margins improved as purchased transportation was 75.1% of total revenue in the current quarter, down from 86.4% of total revenue in the prior year quarter.
-Solutions' other operating expenses as a percentage of revenue increased to 17.6% of total revenue in the third quarter of 2011 from 11.3% of total revenue in the third quarter of 2010, as agent fees increased as a percentage of total revenues.
-The result of the above was operating income of $493,000 and an operating ratio of 92.7%, compared with operating income of $213,000 and an operating ratio of 97.7% in the third quarter of 2010."
+Mr. Parker offered the following comments concerning Covenant Transport Solutions ("Solutions"), the Company's freight brokerage subsidiary: "Our brokerage subsidiary improved its profitability over the 2009 quarter.
+For the quarter, Solutions' total revenue decreased 24.9%, to $9.3 million from $12.4 million in the same quarter of 2009.
+This decrease in revenue related primarily to a decision to eliminate unprofitable freight and agents.
+Solutions' net revenue (total revenue less purchased transportation) for the quarter decreased 15.1% compared to the 2009 quarter.
+Our gross margins improved as purchased transportation was 86.4% of total revenue in the current quarter, down from 88.0% of total revenue in the prior year quarter.
+Solutions' other operating expenses as a percentage of revenue decreased to 11.3% of total revenue in the third quarter from 16.2% of total revenue in the second quarter of 2009, as we continued to improve our overhead costs."

 Cash Flow and Liquidity

-Richard B. Cribbs, the Company's Senior Vice President and Chief Financial Officer, added the following comments: "At September 30, 2011, our total balance sheet debt and capital lease obligations, net of cash, were $229.2 million, and the discounted value of future obligations under off-balance sheet operating lease obligations was approximately $49.5 million, including the residual value guarantees under those leases.
-At September 30, 2011, our stockholders' equity was $87.8 million, and our tangible book value was $86.9 million, or $5.90 per basic share.
-Since the end of 2010, the Company's balance sheet debt and capital lease obligations, net of cash, have increased by $13.4 million, while the present value of financing provided by operating leases has increased by approximately $2.1 million.
-At September 30, 2011, our ratio of net debt to total balance sheet capitalization was 70.2%.
-With a relatively young average fleet age of 20 months at September 30, 2011, we believe there is significant flexibility to manage our fleet, and we plan to regularly evaluate our tractor replacement cycle and new tractor purchase requirements.
-We had $23.1 million of available borrowing capacity under our revolving credit facility at September 30, 2011.
-In addition, we believe we have sufficient financing available from the captive finance subsidiaries of our main tractor suppliers and other available financing to fund our expected tractor purchases in 2011.
-Our 49% equity investment in Transport Enterprise Leasing contributed approximately $0.4 million of pre-tax income in the third quarter.
-We were in compliance with our amended financial covenant at September 30, 2011."
+Richard B. Cribbs, the Company's Senior Vice President and Chief Financial Officer, added the following comments: "At September 30, 2010, our total balance sheet debt and capital lease obligations, net of cash, were $231.4 million, and the discounted value of future obligations under off-balance sheet operating lease obligations was approximately $43.1 million, including the residual value guarantees under those leases.
+At September 30, 2010, our stockholders' equity was $99.9 million, and our tangible book value was $87.0 million, or $6.00 per basic share.
+Since the end of 2009, the Company's balance sheet debt and capital lease obligations, net of cash, have increased by $28.6 million, while the present value of financing provided by operating leases has decreased by approximately $30.1 million.
+At September 30, 2010, our ratio of net debt to total balance sheet capitalization was 69.8%.

-The Company will host a live conference call tomorrow, November 10, 2011, at 10:00 a.m.
+The Company will host a conference call tomorrow, October 26, 2010, at 10:00 a.m.
 Eastern Time to discuss the quarter.
-Individuals may access the call by dialing 800-351-4894 (U.S./Canada) and 334-323-7224 (International), access code CTG3.
-An audio replay will be available for one week following the call at 877-919-4059, access code 44003451.
+Individuals may access the call by dialing 800-311-9404 (U.S./Canada) and 334-323-7224 (International), access code CTG3.
+An audio replay will be available for one week following the call at 877-919-4059, access code 79523650.
 In addition, you will be able to listen to the audio replay for an extended period of time on our investor website, under the icon "Audio Archives".
 For additional financial and statistical information regarding the Company that is expected to be discussed during the conference call, please visit our website at www.ctginvestor.com under the icon "News Releases."